fstr11011/dialogflow-api/README.md

 # dialogflow-api
-A test API fot dialogflow Chat bot
+A test API for dialogflow Chat bot